Remeron Side Effects

 Note: This page contains side effects data for the generic drug mirtazapine.
 It is possible that some of the dosage forms included below may not apply to the brand name Remeron.

 It is possible that some side effects of Remeron may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to mirtazapine: oral tablet, oral tablet disintegrating

-Along with its needed effects, mirtazapine (the active ingredient contained in Remeron) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, mirtazapine (the active ingredient contained in Remeron) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking mirtazapine:Less common
+If any of the following side effects occur while taking mirtazapine, check with your doctor immediately:Less common

 - Decreased or increased movement

 - mood or mental changes, including abnormal thinking, agitation, anxiety, confusion, and feelings of not caring

 - shortness of breath